team-hannagray-b/DuckDuckGoose/README.md

 # DuckDuckGoose
-Allows users to watch free movies.
-Without paying a fee.
+Allows users to watch trailers of upcoming movies.
+An being able to purchase ticekts from the nearest theater or online.
-Free Movie Application for College Students
+Movie Preview Application for College Students
 **
 Hanna Zegraw
 Armando Gray